-SchoolSparrow considers Azuela Elementary a hidden gem because it only has a 6/10 rating on GreatSchools, but an A (equivalent to a 10/10) on our ranking system.
+SchoolSparrow considers Azuela Elementary an Out-Performer because it only has a 6/10 rating on GreatSchools, but an A (equivalent to a 10/10) on our ranking system.

 Members of the SchoolSparrow team were able to sit down and interview Principal Carmen Navarro, the Principal at Azuela Elementary.
 She has been the principal since 2010, and is doing a wonderful job leading the school alongside her assistant principals Ms. Perez and Dr. Matari.

 The goal of this interview was to uncover what exactly makes Azuela Elementary so great.
 We have seen the data, and we know that Azuela is a great school, but this interview takes us behind the scenes, making it evident why Azuela Elementary is a high quality school in Chicago.

 Here is the full profile on Azuela Elementary using information gathered directly from Principal Navarro.

 Mariano Azuela Elementary – Chicago, IL

 Address: 4707 W. Marquette Rd., Chicago, IL 60629